dwarvesf/WeAreHiring/open-positions/Frontend.md

 ## Job and the challenges

-- Your CSS have to be good enough to implement world class UI
+- Your HTML/CSS have to be good enough to implement world class UI.
+- Knowledge of BEM, CSS modules, inline styles, .etc and why we need them is a sign that you are experienced in the field.
-- Enough knowledge to realise that JS world right now is suck
+- Enough knowledge to realise that Javascript world right now is suck.
 - Angular or React or Vue: you don't have to know all.
-You just need to be good at 1 and get thing done in the right way.
+You just need to be good at 1 and get things done in the right way.
 - Performance?

 ## How to be a dwarf?